 Capital contributions represent contributions of cash and capital assets from the City, developers, customers, and other third parties.
-Capital contributions are recorded in the accompanying statement of revenues, expenses, and changes in net position at the time of receipt.
+Capital contributions are recorded in the accompanying statements of revenues, expenses, and changes in net position at the time of receipt.
 Assets received are recorded as contributions from developers and others at acquisition cost.
-Corresponding expenses of \$112,236 and \$74,016 were recorded in fiscal years 2023 and 2022 to recognize the costs of the assets since it will not be included in revenue requirements charged to customers in the future.
+Corresponding expenses of \$130,405 and \$112,236 were recorded in fiscal years 2024 and 2023 to recognize the costs of the assets since it will not be included in revenue requirements charged to customers in the future.